effekt-lang/effekt/examples/casestudies/ad.md

 import mutable/heap
 ```

-## Representing Derivable Expressions
+## Representing Differentiable Expressions
-Like Wang et al. we start by defining our own representation of derivable expressions.
+Like Wang et al. we start by defining our own representation of differentiable
-We represent the language of derivable expressions by an effect `AD`, which operates
+expressions.
+We represent the language of differentiable expressions by an
-on `Num`.
-The effect `AD` can be thought of as an embedded DSL.
+effect `AD`, which operates on `Num`.
+The effect `AD` can be thought of as an
+embedded DSL.
 ```
 record Num(value: Double, d: Ref[Double])